 File storage services

 Another popular blockchain-based P2P network that allows users to store data securely.
-Network users provide free space on their hard drives, which is rented by other users.
+Network users provide free space on their hard drives, which are rented by other users.
 Payment for data storage is made in FIL tokens.

 In the Filecoin ecosystem, miners compete by offering customers the lowest price for file storage.